It’s easy to start a coin collection. You can begin with coins that you already have on hand.

 The rarest and most expensive coins are often available only through auctions.
-Tip: compare prices to avoid overpaying and verify a reasonable return policy before ordering and ensure coins are satisfactory upon purchase or delivery.
+Tip: compare prices to avoid overpaying and verify a reasonable return policy before ordering.

 Coins can be found at various events, but less competition can encourage inflated prices or selling “problem coins”.

 The Sheldon coin grading scale is used to determine a coin’s value, based on factors such as how well the coin was made, how much wear it’s developed, and the luster.
 A coin is assigned a number between 1 and 70, as well as an adjective such as poor, good, very fine, or mint state.
 The grade is listed as “MS-70” or “F-15”.